 - Application fee – $1,100 charged to all applicants on lodgement of a formal application.
 This fee will cover initial engagement and assessment of the proposal’s viability.
 A draft application is strongly encouraged to help avoid formal applications being lodged that are unlikely to be successful.

 - Assessment fee – $14,000 for landowners whose lot is greater than 2 hectares.
 This fee will be charged once the department has assessed a formal application and confirmed its inclusion in the modification.
+This will apply to companies but may be waived for smaller landowners.

 An additional fee may be required where significant additional ecological data is to be reviewed and included in the CPCP modification.
 Any such fee will be determined on a case-by-case basis and is intended to cover the cost associated with the accredited assessor’s consideration of that information.
 The accredited assessor is required to verify the accuracy of all information submitted to the Minister for the Environment as part of the modification.